 Exhibition — 20 Nov 2021 until 13 Mar 2022

 Remy Jungerman at the Stedelijk Museum: major survey of work from the last 15 years.
-The survey focuses on his artistic output of the last fifteen years and includes new works created specifically for the occasion.
+The survey focuses on his artistic output of the last fifteen years and includes new work created specifically for the occasion.

 Remy Jungerman’s sculptures, installations, panels, collages and screen-prints trace pathways of patterns from Maroon culture in Suriname, the African Diaspora, and the visual idiom of 20th-century Modernism.
 He is looking for an autonomous visual language by initiating a dialogue between abstract geometric patterns drawn from a multiplicity of visual traditions.